Eager Data Sources¶

 Eager data sources load and process all available data during the initialization stage.
 They are suitable for small data sets as they do not support partial loading or loading in response to user interactions.
 However, eager data sources are often more flexible and straightforward than lazy ones.

-GenomeSpy inputs eager data as tabular "csv"
+GenomeSpy inputs eager data as tabular "csv", "tsv", and "json" files or

-files.
+as non-indexed "fasta" files.
 Data can be loaded from URLs or

 provided inline.
 You can also use generators to generate data on the fly and